-In today’s rapid developer series, we’re highlighting Herman Geldenhuys, Mendix Business Engineer at ProfitScience.
+In today’s maker profile, we’re highlighting Herman Geldenhuys, Mendix Business Engineer at ProfitScience.
 In this interview, Herman explains why customer satisfaction is a key driver for his own development efforts.
 He also explains why he’s so excited to participate in the Mendix community.

 1. What is your education and professional background?
 Did you have prior development experience?

 I started my IT career at the early age of 18.
 I was self-taught in various technologies and I have a total of 17 years’ experience in biodiversity, enterprise content management, 3D videography, GIS, tourism, agriculture, financial and healthcare fields.

 Throughout my career, I have mastered many different technologies, including specialization in Oracle and Python.
 I also have a long relationship with web technologies and functional languages.
 I’m now the technical lead and ScrumMaster for a team of Mendix developers.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 My company asked me to assist in building a call-center POC for a South African company.
 My Mendix career was supposed to last for three weeks.
 That was until I experienced a defining moment two days into the POC.
 I saw my client’s reaction to the functionality we developed in a very short time.